Should You Buy Delta Stock Before Travel Demand Returns?

 Source: Markus Mainka / Shutterstock.com

-With investors jumping back into airlines, what’s next for Delta Air Lines (NYSE:DAL)?
-The legacy carrier’s shares have rallied 70% off their lows set in mid-May.
-While the novel coronavirus continues to impact air travel, Wall Street is betting on a swift recovery in DAL stock.
+With the recent airline stock rally reversing course, what’s next for Delta Air Lines (NYSE:DAL)?
+“Second wave” novel coronavirus concerns have taken the wind out of Wall Street’s bet on a rapid V-shaped recovery for the sector.

-However, many things remain uncertain.
+Is this latest development a mere hiccup, or a sign that tough times will continue?
+It’s debatable.
 On one hand, air travel is slowly rebounding from its extreme lows in weeks prior.
-On the other hand, even if the novel coronavirus quickly fades away, it could be years until a rebound happens, as some industry leaders have predicted.
+On the other hand, even if the pandemic continues to fade, it could be years until a rebound happens, as some industry leaders have predicted.

-Yet, while airline stocks remain risky, Delta may be a cautious way to bet on a V-shaped recovery for the industry.
+Yet, while airline stocks remain risky, Delta may be a cautious way to bet on a sooner-than-expected recovery for the industry.

 Why?
 Delta is relatively stronger than legacy rivals like American Airlines (NASDAQ:AAL) and United Airlines (NASDAQ:UAL).
 That doesn’t guarantee they will survive today’s headwinds.
 Yet, being the “best of the worst” may be enough to justify a buy.